beharavenkatasatyaprasad/Indian-covid-tracker-Webapp/README.md

 Click [here](https://covid19-india-webapp.netlify.app/) to preview the app.
 ## The Webapp

-This app is to integrate myself with the [Covid API](https://api.covid19india.org) to pull data and display it.
+This app is to integrate myself with the [Covid India API](https://api.covid19india.org) to pull data and display it.

 I have used HTML,CSS & JavaScript on the front-end to develop this particular Webapp.